-Fire alarms MUST be reported by dialing 2424, 9-893-1311, or 9911 from campus phones or 615-898-2424, 615-893-1311 or 911 from cell phones.
+Fire alarms MUST be reported to MTSU Police Department Dispatch by dialing 2424 from campus phones or 615-898-2424 or from cell phones, or to Murfreesboro Fire and Rescue Dispatch by dialing 9911 from campus phones or 911 from cell phones.
 Although the Fire Alarm Network is very reliable, NEVER count on technology alone!